-The Stable trends reflect (1) the confirmation of the rating on Loblaw’s long-term debt at BBB (high) with Stable trends and (2) DBRS Morningstar’s expectation that Choice Properties will maintain its key financial metrics near current levels (i.e., total debt-to-EBITDA in the low to mid-7.0 times (x) range and EBITDA interest coverage above 3.5x) while undertaking its development and intensification program and continuing to dispose of noncore assets.
-On March 31, 2022, Choice Properties disposed of six noncore office assets to Allied Properties Real Estate Investment Trust (Allied; rated BBB with a Stable trend by DBRS Morningstar) for total consideration of $751 million, consisting of tax-efficient exchangeable Class B limited partnership units in an affiliate of Allied (economically equivalent to Allied units) and a promissory note of $200 million maturing on December 31, 2023.
+The Stable trends reflect (1) the recent confirmation of Loblaw's Issuer Rating at BBB (high) with a Stable trend on May 18, 2023, and (2) DBRS Morningstar's expectation that Choice Properties will maintain its key financial metrics near current levels (i.e., a total debt-to-EBITDA ratio in the low to mid-7.0 times (x) range and EBITDA interest coverage around 3.4x) while undertaking its development and intensification program and continuing its capital recycling initiatives.

 The ratings continue to be supported by Choice Properties’ (1) strong market leadership, particularly in necessity-based retail, across Canada’s largest urban centres; (2) strategic alliance with Loblaw; (3) long-term lease profile with low counterparty risk, which provides underlying stability to cash flows; (4) large, well-located portfolio of retail, industrial, mixed-use residential, and office properties; and (5) solid financial risk profile with high interest coverage and a high level of unsecured debt in the debt structure supported by a large pool of unencumbered assets.
-The ratings continue to be constrained by (1) concentration risks with a retail-focused portfolio and the majority of revenue derived from Loblaw banners; (2) a cross-default provision in Choice Properties’ credit facility between CPREIT and Loblaw; and (3) relatively high leverage for the rating as measured by total debt-to-EBITDA.
+The ratings continue to be constrained by (1) concentration risks with a retail-focused portfolio and the majority of revenue derived from Loblaw banners; (2) a provision in CPREIT’s credit facility whereby, under certain circumstances, if Loblaw were insolvent, CPREIT's credit facility would be in default; and (3) relatively high leverage for the ratings as measured by the total debt-to-EBITDA ratio.

-DBRS Morningstar may take a negative rating action on Choice Properties if DBRS Morningstar downgrades its ratings on Loblaw or if there is a broad-based weakening in the operating environment and deteriorating earnings performance that leads to material declines in EBITDA and operating cash flows, as well as higher financial leverage.
-Conversely, DBRS Morningstar may take a positive rating action on Choice Properties if it upgrades the ratings on Loblaw.
+DBRS Morningstar may take a positive rating action on Choice Properties if it upgrades the ratings on Loblaw.
+Conversely, DBRS Morningstar may take a negative action on Choice Properties if it downgrades the ratings on Loblaw or if there is broad-based weakening in the operating environment and deteriorating earnings performance that leads to material declines in EBITDA and operating cash flows, as well as higher financial leverage.

 There were no Environmental/Social/Governance factors that had a significant or relevant effect on the credit analysis.